 By actively managing this network of conservation reserves, REA aims to make a tangible contribution to maintaining the natural biodiversity of the landscapes in which the group operates.

 Since 2008, the conservation reserves within REA’s concessions have been managed by REA’s conservation department, which is known as REA Kon.
-The REA Kon team comprises both experienced conservationists and people from local villages who have a good knowledge of the biological and cultural diversity of the region.
+The REA Kon team comprises an in-house team of experienced conservationists, ecologists, herpetologists, ornithologists, and education and media specialists with good knowledge of the biological and cultural diversity of the region.

-The REAK’s conservation department (“REA Kon”) also works closely with local and provincial government agencies and with KEE (Kawasan Ekosistem Essential), an initiative for the protection of endangered species in the CDM-Mesangat wetland.
-In September, REA Kon initiated contacts with the European Crocodile Working Group and the French NGO Planète Urgence to restore damaged habitats in the wetland as well as to continue long term monitoring and assessment of the endangered species of the company-managed portions of the wetland.
+REA Kon works closely with local and provincial government agencies and with KEE (Kawasan Ekosistem Essential), an initiative for the protection of endangered species in the CDM-Mesangat wetland.
+In September 2018, REA Kon initiated contacts with the European Crocodile Working Group and the French NGO Planète Urgence to restore damaged habitats in the wetland as well as to continue long term monitoring and assessment of the endangered species of the company-managed portions of the wetland.